THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Red flag #1 – Featured on The News

 Sadly this has become commonplace.
 Using a promotion or endorsed page imitating a real news article.
+It gives it the appearance of a legitimate online business with news endorsements.

 As you can see here it looks legit.
 Providing navigation links to various things you expect on a news site.
 Even adding a market tracker showing stock movements for the day.